JoaoNini75/AuctionPI/README.md

 Based on my college (FCT - UNL) Cloud Computing Systems course (project 1 - 2022/23 edition).

-The API has (or will have) the following entities:
+The API is based on the following entities:
 - Users
 - Media
 - Auctions